The Bunker with Atom™ & Tobias, Cloutier, and Hot Mix at Good Room

 But he fully came into his own in cities across the country and world.
 While studying in Norway, Justin was a regular at monthly parties thrown by Todd Terje and Prins Thomas.
 He moved to Chicago after college and began working for the influential dance music blog Little White Earbuds, which opened him up to the city’s thriving underground house and techno scene.
 Currently, Justin is a fixture across Brooklyn, popping up on dance floors and behind booths, where he has spun records at his Hotmix parties along with Mike Servito and Gunnar Haslam.

 Through it all, Justin has remained a student of history who recognizes that house and techno still drip with the sweat of its pioneers.
 Much like the teenager who burrowed deep into his own mind, Justin prefers old sounds over new.
 He has spent years digging into crates both digital and physical, gathering inspiration for his own productions, which marry snaking acid lines and bouncy grooves to samples that have remained close to his heart.
 2015 saw his track, "Feeling,” released on the Denver-based label Deep Club.
-His newly released 12" on Honey Soundsystem records is currently the talk of the town, and he has a track on techno veteran Heartthrob's ISNISNT label coming this summer.SOUNDCLOUD FACEBOOK RESIDENT ADVISOR PROFILE OF JUSTIN FROM THE SEQUENCER MIXMAG FEATURE AND MIX FROM NOVEMBER, 2018
+His newly released 12" on Honey Soundsystem records is currently the talk of the town, and he has a track on techno veteran Heartthrob's ISNISNT label coming this summer.SOUNDCLOUD FACEBOOK RESIDENT ADVISOR PROFILE OF JUSTIN FROM THE SEQUENCER MIXMAG FEATURE AND MIX, NOVEMBER, 2018 WAV X MIXMAG VIDEO PROFILE JANUARY, 2019 MIX AND PROFILE FOR GROOVE MAG, SUMMER 2019 THE FACE MIX

 For our final event of the summer, we've invited good friends Atom™ & Tobias to play an extended live set.
 These guys have arguable the best live techno set in the world, not to be missed.
 Open the Good Room is our resident Eric Cloutier.
 The Bad Room is taken over by Hot Mix all night long: Mike Servito, Gunnar Haslam, and Justin Cudmore.